awsm-research/PyExplainer/README.md

 ## Quick Start
-You can try our PyExplainer directly without installation at [this online JupyterNotebook](https://mybinder.org/v2/gh/awsm-research/pyExplainer.git/HEAD)  (run **TUTORIAL.ipynb**).
+You can try our PyExplainer directly without installation at [this online JupyterNotebook](https://mybinder.org/v2/gh/awsm-research/pyExplainer.git/HEAD)  (just open and run **TUTORIAL.ipynb**).
 The tutorial video below demonstrates how to use our PyExplainer in this JupyterNotebook.

 In the  JupyterNotebook:
 - Run cells from step 1 to step 3 to create an interactive visualization in jupyter notebook cell (like the example above).
 You can change the input feature values of ML model at slide bar.